-Foz do Iguacu Overview
+Foz do Iguacu On a Budget

 The city has a humid subtropical climate.
 There are two seasons, a hot and humid summer and a dry and cold winter.
 Average summer temperatures are around 80 degrees Fahrenheit and average winter temperatures are around 60 degrees Fahrenheit.
 Rain falls mostly in the spring and summer months.
 Warmer clothes may be required during the winter months between late April and early September.

 SightsThe most obvious reason for visiting the city is to see Iguacu Falls.
 This is one of the most famous sights in the country and it is a truly spectacular sight.
 The surrounding area has many trails which offer viewpoints of the falls.
 There are also many tour operators that can help organize a trip to the falls for you.